 For example, an employee works Monday to Friday 9am to 1pm on a part time basis.
 Therefore he/she works 4 hours per day x 5 days per week = 20 hours per week.
 20 hours per week x 52 weeks =1,040 hours worked per year by 8% = 83.2 hours rounded up to 83.5 hours holiday entitlement.

-When the employer is determining the times at which an employee will be granted annual leave, the employer must consider the employee’s need to reconcile work and any family responsibilities coupled with the employee’s need for rest and recreation.
+When determining when an employee will be granted annual leave, the employer must consider the employee's need to balance work and any family responsibilities, as well as the employee's need for rest and recreation.

-The employer must consult with the employee or his/her trade union not later than one month prior to the commencement of the leave.
-The employer must also ensure that the employee is granted the leave in the leave year to which it relates or within six months.
+The employer must consult with the employee or his or her trade union at least one month before the start of the leave.
+The employer must also ensure that the employee receives the leave within six months of the end of the leave year.

 Employees are entitled to be paid for annual leave before the leave takes place and at the normal rate of pay.
 In instances where the board and lodging constitute part of the employee’s remuneration this will not be received while the employee is on annual leave.

-There are nine public holidays that fall in each calendar year as follows:
+There are ten public holidays that fall in each calendar year as follows:

 - New Year’s Day (January 1st)

 - St Bridget’s Day (First Monday in February)